ShenaeA/725-sftp/README.md

 txt.txt

 > RETR Capture.PNG
 ERROR: conflicting send type and input file type.
-Send type is A and file type is b/c
+Send type is A and file type is B or C
 ```

 ## STOR Command